Ghosts in the Therapy Room

 Sometimes this approach to the content of secrets clearly worked.
 And it saved family therapists from having to confront the sticky ethical and emotional dilemmas that secrets often raise.
 Whenever a therapist is told a secret, he or she must look anew at his or her ethical stance: Is this secret so destructive that the therapist must act immediately and call Child Protective Services or the women’s shelter?
 Who in the family has the right— or the power—to draw the boundary between a secret (concealed from those whose lives are directly affected by it) and something merely private (something that is nobody else’s business)?
 Must this particular 16-year-old tell his parents that his girlfriend is pregnant?
 Should this mother tell her daughter that she was born after a secret extramarital affair?
 Does an adult daughter have the right or the obligation to tell her mother that her father sexually abused her?
 And what if she wants to sue her father or go on a daytime talk show?

 And once a therapist becomes open to hearing secrets, how can he or she avoid becoming a co-conspirator?
 What if a husband privately tells the therapist that he is having an affair and insists the information be kept out of the couple’s therapy sessions?
 What if a client won’t tell his former wife that he is HIV-positive?
-And if a secret should be opened, how can the therapist skillfully move a family from secrecy to openness, creating an atmosphere in which all possible rea tions to the secret can be accepted and held?
+And if a secret should be opened, how can the therapist skillfully move a family from secrecy to openness, creating an atmosphere in which all possible reactions to the secret can be accepted and held?
 All such sticky questions were foreclosed by the elegant simplicity of our early theoretical models.

 In the early 1980s, influenced by the feminist critique of family therapy, my attitude toward secrets began to change.
 On the streets outside our offices, social movements were proclaiming that secrets—whether about counterinsurgency or White House coverups, childhood poverty or spouse abuse—were a political matter—deeply entwined with power, authority and cultural definitions of the shameful.
 Traditional values, which had made shame-bound secrets out of breast cancer, adoption, abortion and even epilepsy, were shifting with the times.
 The personal was political.
 And silence, especially silence kept by victims out of fear of stigmatization, had often helped sustain an unjust status quo.